 Instead your data is sent over Internet Protocol (IP) via packets that hop from computer to computer.

 A packet may pass through several computers before it reaches its destination.
 You cannot know the exact set of computers in advance, as it changes dynamically depending on how the network decides to route packets.
 You could even send two packets A and B to the same address, and they may take different routes.
-This is the source of the non-guaranteed order of packet delivery in UDP by the way.

 On unix-like systems can inspect the route that packets take by calling “traceroute” and passing in a destination hostname or IP address.